Skip to main content

 Why use it?

-Once you’ve collected ideas from your team, you can use the ranking poll to see which resonate the most.
-Do you need to move ahead with a project and decide on the next steps?
+Once you’ve collected ideas from your team, you can use the ranking poll to make final decisions or decide on an action plan.
+Do you need to move ahead with a project and identify the next steps?
 Or make a team decision quickly and democratically?
 Put the considered options into a poll and let your participants rank their top choices.
 You’ll then have instant consensus.

 Examples: